ClubCloudTech/myvideoroom-wordpress-plugin/my-video-room/readme.txt

 No manual changes are needed for these changes

 = 1.0.* =
-This is the initial public release of the My Video Room Plugin.
+This is the initial public release of the MyVideoRoom Plugin.